-1. Only final grades or dismissal resulting from academic discipline will be considered. instructor's teaching ability or expertise will not be considered during the hearing. or disciplinary action can be formally appealed after a period of six (6) months from the date that the student is informed.
+1. Only final grades or dismissal resulting from academic discipline will be considered.
+2. The instructor's teaching ability or expertise will not be considered during the hearing.
+3. No grade or disciplinary action can be formally appealed after a period of six (6) months from the date that the student is informed.